MiguelCos/TermineR/README.md

     - Trypsin would require `sense = "C"` and `specificity = "K|R"`.
     - Lysarginase would require `sense = "N"` and `specificity = "K|R"`.
 - `organism` is the organism used in the search.
 By default, the value is set to `"mouse"`.
-Currently only mouse is supported.
-But other organisms will be included in the near future.
+Currently humand and mouse is supported.
+Other organisms can be included upon request.

 ## Visualization of cleavage sites